 Pulphouse chapbook, 1989

 A 50-ish gynecologist - presented as vain and self-regarding - faces the "ghosts" of the children he's "killed" performing abortions (guess what's in those buckets).
 All kindsa conundrums here render the story's reactionary point moot.
 It made me posit a ludicrous question: can there be ghosts of people who never existed?
 How can those who never were rage about never being?
 Is this some bizarre alternate reality tale?
-"Buckets" is as clever, as subtle, as insightful as a raving anti-abortionist's misspelled placard decorated with a bloody aborted fetus.
+"Buckets" is as clever, as subtle, as insightful as a raving anti-abortionist's misspelled placard decorated with a photo of a bloody aborted fetus.
 About as brave, too.
 Fuck that.

 Man, now I'm not looking forward to reading The Keep at all.